53 field notes about automation. Quick, practical, no fluff.

 A small Mac app quietly bridges the gap between Claude and your actual life — calendar, messages, contacts, reminders, and location included.

-DeerFlow is an open-source AI agent that doesn't just answer questions — it finishes projects.
+DeerFlow is an open-source AI agent that does not just answer questions, it plans the work and finishes whole projects on its own.

 Lightpanda runs 11x faster than Puppeteer and uses 9x less RAM.
 An open-source headless browser purpose-built for AI agents and web scraping.